 - 4.4.
 The Welfare Reform and Work Act 2016 required local authorities to reduce the rents, in respect of all properties (excluding PFI managed properties) held in the HRA, by 1% each year for 4 consecutive years between 2016/17 and 2019/20. - 4.5.
 In February 2019 the government issued a policy statement on rents for social housing effective from April 2020. - 4.6.
 Compliance with this policy is effectively mandatory, as the government has included local authority social housing within the remit of the Social Housing Regulator (previously the Regulator's remit was limited to private registered providers of social housing i.e. housing associations).
 The Regulator is required by direction from the DLUHC to have regard to the government's policy statement referred to above.
-As such, the Regulator's rent standard, first published in May 2019 and updated in December 2020, reflects the government's policy statement. - 4.7.
-The 2022/23 rents set out below have been calculated in accordance with the rent standard and the government's "limit on annual rent increases 2022/23 (from April 2022)" issued in November 2021.
+As such, the Regulator's rent standard, first published in May 2019 and updated in December 2020, reflects the government's policy statement.

-- 4.8.
+- 4.7.
+The 2022/23 rents set out below have been calculated in accordance with the rent standard and the government's 'limit on annual rent increases 2022/23 (from April 2022)' issued in November 2021. - 4.8.
 The Social Housing Regulator has advised that all properties that are currently or that were previously managed under a private finance initiative (PFI) arrangement are exempt from the rent standard. - 4.9.
-It is proposed to revise the way in which leaseholder service charges are calculated, from a bedroom weighting method to a points-based method, and this is detailed in Appendix D3.
+The calculation of leaseholder service charges has been revised from a bedroom weighting method to a points-based method, as previously agreed by the Executive and detailed at Appendix D3.